chrisdelozier/chrisdelozier.github.io/resume.md

 ## Skills

- * Public and persuassive speaking
+ * IT System Administration
- * Coaching rhetoric and research
+ * IT System and Network Security
  * Time management and organization
- * Broad range of tehcnical skills
+ * Public and interpersonal communication

 ---
 ## Experience